-Online diploma programs in dressmaking and design are rarely available online, and those that do exist are primarily offered at private, for-profit schools.
+Diploma programs in dressmaking and design are rarely available online, and those that do exist are primarily offered at private, for-profit schools.
 Students learn how to alter and fit clothing, use a dress form, embroider garments and draft patterns.
-These online diploma programs usually involve several independent exercises performed with sewing materials, and a sewing machine is necessary.
-Programs may be completed in as few as two months and may end in a final project that consists of producing a garment.
+These online diploma programs usually involve several independent sewing exercises that require the use of a sewing machine.
+Programs may be completed in as few as two months and may end with a final garment production project.
+Majors with dressmaking and design courses include fashion design, fashion merchandising, and accessories design.

 Through an online diploma in dressmaking and design, students learn about the different types of fabric and their required care, how to use sewing machines and ways to alter and embellish clothing.
 Students complete this diploma program at their own pace, so there aren't any time constraints or requirements.